-At December 31, 2015, we had federal and state net operating loss carryforwards of \$19.5 million and \$23.5 million, respectively.
+At December 31, 2016, we had federal and state net operating loss, or NOL, carryforwards of \$44.8 million and \$54.4 million, respectively.
 The federal loss carryforwards begin to expire in 2034, unless previously utilized.
-We have \$23.4 million of state losses that begin to expire in 2034 and \$66,000 of state loss carryforwards that begin to expire in 2030, unless previously utilized.
-We also have federal and state research credit carryforwards of \$514,000 and \$301,000, respectively.
-The federal research credits will begin to expire in 2034, unless previously utilized.
-The state research credits will carryforward indefinitely.
+We have \$54.1 million of state losses that begin to expire in 2034 and \$310,000 of state loss carryforwards that begin to expire in 2030, unless previously utilized.
+We also have federal and state research and development credit carryforwards of \$857,000 (net of \$250,000 to be utilized as a payroll tax offset) and \$629,000, respectively.
+The federal research and development credits will begin to expire in 2034, unless previously utilized.
+Of the state research and development credits, \$593,000 will carryforward indefinitely and \$36,000 will begin to expire in 2031, unless previously utilized.
+Pursuant to Section 41(h) of the Internal Revenue Code of 1986, as amended, or IRC, which was added as part of the Protecting Americans from Tax Hikes Act of 2015, we qualify to elect up to \$250,000 of 2016 federal research and development credits to be utilized as an offset against future payroll taxes.
+We plan to make the election on our 2016 federal tax return and have recognized benefit of \$250,000 as an offset to our 2016 research and development expenses.

 Management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use existing deferred tax assets.
 Based on the weight of the evidence, including our limited existence and losses since inception, management has determined that it is more likely than not that the deferred tax assets will not be realized.
-The valuation allowance increased by \$8.9 million from December 31, 2014 to December 31, 2015.
+The valuation allowance increased by \$11.1 million and \$8.9 million from December 31, 2015 to December 31, 2016 and from December 31, 2014 to December 31, 2015, respectively.

-Pursuant to Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, annual use of our net operating loss, or NOL, and research and development, or R&D, credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-We have not completed a study to assess whether an ownership change has occurred or whether there have been ownership changes.
-If we have experienced an ownership change at any time since our formation, utilization of our NOL or R&D credit carryforwards would be subject to an annual limitation which may result in the expiration of a portion of the NOL or R&D credit carryforwards before utilization.
-Any carryforwards that will expire prior to utilization as a result of such limitations will be removed from deferred tax assets, with a corresponding reduction of the valuation allowance.
+Pursuant to Sections 382 and 383 of the IRC annual use of our NOL or research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
+We completed a study to assess whether an ownership change, as defined by IRC Section 382, had occurred from our formation through March 31, 2016.
+Based upon the study, we determined that an ownership change occurred on March 6, 2015 concurrent with the Private Placement and the Merger.
+The analysis concluded the annual utilization limitation will be sufficient to utilize our pre-ownership change NOLs and research and development credits prior to expiration.
+Future ownership changes may limit our ability to utilize remaining tax attributes.
+Any carryforwards that will expire prior to utilization as a result of such additional limitations will be removed from deferred tax assets, with a corresponding reduction of the valuation allowance.